 Because of its location in a region with a varied economic base, unemployment has been relatively stable.
 The City of Frontenac continues to experience unemployment rates consistently lower than national averages.
-During the past ten years, the unemployment rate rose from an initial low of 0.9% (2005) to a decade high of 1.7% in 2009.
-The City of Frontenac's unemployment rate as of June 2018 was 0.7% compared to 4.7% nationally.
-The department of labor forecasts the unemployment rate will remain in the 3-4% range through fiscal year 2019.
+During the past ten years, the unemployment rate has fallen from a decade high of 1.7% in 2009 to a record low of 0.7% in 2018.
+The City of Frontenac's unemployment rate as of June 2019 was 0.9% compared to 3.7% nationally.
+The department of labor forecasts the unemployment rate will remain in the 3-4% range through fiscal year 2020.

 Median household incomes within the City of Frontenac are significantly higher than for the state as a whole.
 According to the year 2015 census estimates, the City's median family income was \$127,500; St. Louis County's was \$59,755; while the state's was \$48,173.
 Despite the softening of the housing market nationwide, housing prices in the vicinity of the City of Frontenac continue to remain strong.
-At the end of the third quarter of 2018, the median sale price of a single family home in the vicinity of the City of Frontenac was \$774,700 and median list price \$930,000.
+At the end of the third quarter of 2019, the median sale price of a single family home in the vicinity of the City of Frontenac was \$780,000 and median list price \$1,369,000.